almic/zombie-game/README.md

 My first game project, an arcade-style zombie FPS.
 Collect weapons, ammo, and blast zombies.

-# Footstep sounds

-- [X] Rework positional audio player to play on process, but submit sound played in physics process
-- [X] Set up walking sound resources for grass
-- [X] Add sound to player walk
-- [X] Set up sound resources for "default" (concrete)
-- [X] Add sound groups to walkable surfaces
-- [X] Attach positional audio player to characters to play sounds from ground when walking
-- [X] Play footstep sound based on animation for zombies, for the player just do speed accumulator to play footsteps
-- [X] Limit playback of positional footsteps to the closest 20 (or something) audio players.
-Too many at once sounds bad and can be a little hard on the audio server.
-I was seeing 10ms times for a group of 50 with only footsteps so that must be bad.

 # Zombie AI TODOs

 - [ ] Add hearing sense